shengfeng-yang/shengfeng-yang.github.io/_publications/2018-02-PRL-interface-phase.md

 ---
-title: "First-order interfacial transformations with a critical point: breaking the symmetry at a symmetric tilt grain boundary’ mechanical properties"
+title: "First-order interfacial transformations with a critical point: breaking the symmetry at a symmetric tilt grain boundary"
 collection: publications
 permalink: /publication/2018-02-PRL-interface-phase
 date: 2018-02-01